-This course will involve a lot of reading and, in the case of Moby-Dick, Beloved and Lincoln in the Bardo especially, reading the set texts well ahead of time.
-Students will be required in each seminar to discuss the set text(s), and to draw links between one day school's material and the next's.
-Relevant set texts should be brought to the day school sessions to facilitate close reading exercises.
+This course will involve a lot of reading and, in the case of Walden, Moby-Dick, Their Eyes Were Watching God, The Dharma Bums, Beloved and Lincoln in the Bardo especially, reading the set texts well ahead of time.
+Students will be required in each seminar to discuss the set text(s), and to draw links between the reading for each block.
+Relevant set texts should be brought to the live sessions to facilitate close reading exercises.